The 20 Best Stiff Person Syndrome Doctors Near Me in Madison, WI

 English

-Brad Beinlich is a Neurologist and a Pediatric Neurologist in Madison, Wisconsin.
+Brad Beinlich is a Neurologist practicing medicine in Madison, Wisconsin.
 Dr. Beinlich is rated as an Experienced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Headache, Memory Loss, Epilepsy, and Seizures.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Headache, Memory Loss, Epilepsy, and Seizures.

 To see more doctors, please expand your search radius or view related conditions below.